ralphbutler/MOJO_STUFF/README.md

 # 🔥 MOJO_STUFF

-Experiments in **Mojo** and the **Modular (MAX)** stack on Apple Silicon — a learning curriculum, a from-scratch agent, and notes on porting to HPC hardware.
+Experiments in **Mojo** and the **Modular (MAX)** stack on Apple Silicon — a learning curriculum, a from-scratch agent, a head-to-head performance benchmark against Rust and C++, and notes on porting to HPC hardware.
 Each subdirectory is self-contained and has its own README with details.

 ## 📚 Subdirectories